Man found guilty of murdering Christchurch dog walker

 Wilson was taken to hospital in a critical condition, but did not survive as a result of extensive blood loss.

-He was taken off life support and died on 22 November 2022.
+He was taken off life support and died on November 22 in 2022.

 The Crown's position was that Messervy knew that death could result from his attack, making it a "reckless killing".